csdwren/DRN/README.md

 python test_Rain12.py
 ```

-We have placed four real rainy images into `./test/real`, you can test on real rainy images:
+We have placed four real rainy images into `./test/real`, you can test on real rainy images :
 ```bash
 python test_real.py
 ```